unytco/circulo-tx5/README.md

 By anchoring activity in the agency of the participants themselves, Circulo opens up some interesting new efficiencies and possibilities.
 These will get explored in more detail in future releases.
 </p>
 <p>
-Check out the <a href="https://unyt.co/blog/pays-well-with-others/">blog post on Circulo3</a> for more details not only on this release but also on the role that Circulo is playing in helping improve Unyt and Holochain more generally.
+Check out the <a href="https://unyt.co/blog/pays-well-with-others/" target="_blank">blog post on Circulo3</a> for more details not only on this release but also on the role that Circulo is playing in helping improve Unyt and Holochain more generally.
 </p>
 <img src="docs/images/Switch-languages-in-Circulo3.png" alt="Switching languages in Circulo3" width="100%" style="max-width: 800px; height: auto;">